buildbot/buildbot/master/docs/manual/cfg-global.rst

     The number of rows from the ``users`` table to cache in memory.
 Note that for a given user there will be a row for each attribute that user has.

-.. bbcfg:: buildCacheSize
+.. bb:cfg:: buildCacheSize

-The *global* :bbcfg:`buildCacheSize` parameter gives the number of builds for each builder which are cached in memory.
+The *global* :bb:cfg:`buildCacheSize` parameter gives the number of builds for each builder which are cached in memory.
 This number should be larger than the number of builds required for commonly-used status displays (the waterfall or grid views), so that those displays do not miss the cache on a